 - a.
 The employer will be billed for all material shortages due plus interest or refunded for all material overpayments. - b.
-Materiality limit to be used in determining if a member's account will be corrected is an aggregate total of \$300 \$500 in a fiscal year for salary per individual member per year, unless otherwise approved by the Deputy Executive Director-Chief Retirement Officer. - c.
-The interest charged to the employer will be the actuarial - i. investment return assumption. - d.
-The time period will be from the onset of the error or three years prior to the beginning of the current school year. - e.
-Failure of the employer to pay the required shortages or provide required information will constitute "failure to make required reports and payments" and require application of section 15-39.1-23, NDCC. - f.
-The TFFR board reserves the right to negotiate with an employer. - g.
-The employer must respond in writing to the audit finding(s) and/or recommendation(s) within 30 days of being notified the report. - h.
-NDRIO will conduct a follow-up review of the audit finding(s) and/or recommendation(s) once one year of unaudited salary is available or as determined by the Deputy Executive Director/Chief Retirement Officer.
+Materiality limit to be used in determining if a member's account will be corrected is an aggregate total of \$500 in a fiscal year per individual member per year, unless otherwise approved by the Deputy Executive Director-Chief Retirement Officer. - c.
+The interest charged to the employer will be the actuarial investment return assumption. - d.
+Failure of the employer to pay the required shortages or provide required information will constitute "failure to make required reports and payments"

+- and require application of section 15-39.1-23, NDCC. - e.
+The TFFR board reserves the right to negotiate with an employer. - f.
+The employer must respond in writing to the finding(s) and/or recommendation(s) within 30 days of being notified.